 Prioritizing and processing work orders comprise a significant part of FM practices that generate a large number of orders in daily operations (Mo et al., 2017).
 User-driven approaches (UDA) including manual work are currently more prevalent in processing work orders.
 Overcoming the challenges of managing work orders manually requires a team of specialized and experienced staff.
 Such approach brings additional challenges in FM practices that mainly include lack of consistency (Lukens et al., 2019) and subjectivity (Cao et al., 2015).
 To propose solutions addressing these challenges, more applied studies are required to reveal the industry practices, determine the gaps and challenges, and identify best practices.

 This paper provides a brief background on challenges and gaps in existing practice for processing maintenance work orders based on literature review and interviews conducted in prior research (XXX).
 It is important to acknowledge that the comprehensive literature review conducted in the previous study lays the background of the problem with revealing challenges in existing practices such as lack of data requirements and inconsistency in data collection, cognitive workload and biases, and inconsistency among FMs.
 The paper presents the findings of an online survey questionnaire conducted with FM experts who are involved in processing work orders.
 The findings reflect the current practices of 71 participants on data requirements, criteria selection, rankings, with current shortcomings and challenges in prioritizing work orders.
 In addition, differences between criteria and their ranking within participants’ experience, facility types, and facility sizes are investigated.
 Identifying and determining the criteria and their rankings in the FM practices can better support FM professionals in their strategic decision-making processes (Yoon et al., 2021; Besiktepe et al., 2020).
-Decision-making methods have been used to address some of the challenges with (UDA) to address the inconsistency and subjectivity.
+Decision-making methods have been used to address some of the challenges with UDA to address the inconsistency and subjectivity.
 The paper concludes by describing the challenges associated with such methods and recommending the implementation of a more automated approach to address the challenges with (UDA).
 The findings of this study provide a snapshot of the current practices in FM work order processing which aids developing a comprehensive framework to support data-driven decision-making (DDD).

 2. Background